GOWDASS/learning/README.md

 # learning
-trying to learn to create new repository on github
+trying to learn  create new repository on github -author of Subhash Gowda S